tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 I grab my umbrella from the passenger seat and leave the safe haven of my car.
 A violent gust catches me off guard, nearly knocking me into the ditch below.
 God, this sucks.

-The front of my sedan looks to be damage-free, I think, but that doesn’t mean much coming from a girl who doesn’t know what the L stands for in PRNDL.
+The front of my car looks to be damage-free, I think, but that doesn’t mean much coming from a girl who doesn’t know what the L stands for in PRNDL.
 There are no streetlights on this road, just the black expanse of the backroad ahead of me and the pale moonlight judging me from above.
 I sigh before making my way in the direction of the unknown.
 The gravel crunches beneath my feet, each step a cold, wet nightmare.
 The wind blows the rain sideways, plastering my damp hair across my face.
 I keep my left hand clamped around the grip of the umbrella while my right is glued to my chest to keep me warm.

 The metallic stench hits me before anything else as it sneaks into my nose uninvited.
-I stop cold, almost dropping the umbrella.
-His upper half lays unnaturally against the curb, his head sunken in and his arms bent backwards.
+I stop cold, almost dropping my umbrella.
+His upper half lies unnaturally against the curb, his head sunken in and his arms bent backwards.
 Intestines drool from beneath his shirt like a maze of thick, slimy ropes.
 My stomach turns and I drop to my knees beside him.
 The rainwater drags the pink ribbons of my vomit down the storm drain.
 When I finally lift my head, my eyes land on his lower half, resting a few feet down the road.
 His blue denim jeans are soaked in red.

 Not a single set of headlights pierces the darkness.
 No cameras, no witnesses.
 Just me, the rain, and an unlucky man painted across the street.
 No one needs to know what happened.
 If I can get rid of this body, no one will ever know what happened.
 I step over to his upper torso, forcing myself not to look at his face.
 I reach down and grab underneath the wet fabric of his wool sweater, pulling up with all my strength.
 Nothing.
 The weight is dead, solid, and terrifyingly heavy.